TheRiver/cleaning-assignment/README.md

     source('path/to/run_analysis.R')

-It will output a file called *description.txt* in that directory called.
+It will output a file called *descriptive.txt* in that directory called.
 This file will list the means of all the measurement variables grouped by subject and activity.

 ## License